Rinnegatamante/Alisa-Vita/README.md

 # Note
 - This patch works exclusively with the latest version of the game at the time of writing this README.
 If the game received a new update, the depot you want is: `download_depot 1335530 1335531 3838329713333394627`
+- The "Special" button is mapped on L Trigger.

 # Known issues